 In late fall 2001 I started my own coaching practice called Balansfokus, with a popular newsletter to about 100 subscribers.
 My writings were about a variety of themes and topics, inspired by Cheryl Richardson.
 I did some public speaking and held coaching sessions both for small groups and individual clients through Drivhuset at Malmö University where I also presented a professional paper about this new upcoming profession in 2002-04 alongside a development plan for including coaching in their career center.

-After tending to a family emergency, I went to Hawaii 2004-05 where I studied at a university and was introduced to Hawaiian Hula.
+After tending to a family emergency, I went to Hawaii 2004-05 where I studied Organizational Change and Hawaii Pacific University om Graduate level and was introduced to Hawaiian Hula.
 Upon my return to Sweden, I started performing and offering dance classes which also was incorporated at Forum for a summer session.
-Unfortunately some of the CEO’s employees made a hostile takeover, and I wanted to focus on dance rather than yoga, so I moved on in 2007 and looked into starting up my business as a night class type of enterprise in collaboration with a similar organization, called Sensus in Stockholm together with meditation teachers and healers, while I would be the coach, but none found out to be trustworthy.
+Unfortunately some of the CEO’s employees made a hostile takeover, and I wanted to focus on dance rather than yoga, so I moved on.
+In 2007-08, I wrote a book and looked into starting up my business as a night class type of enterprise, in collaboration but none found out to be trustworthy.
 I moved back to Hawaii in 2010 to finish my Master’s degree and deepen my skills in Organizational Development (with culture and motivation as my main focus).

 Back in Honolulu I came into contact with Kanu Hawaii, a community organization focusing on environment and compassion, I developed my business plan further with a sharpened eco-friendly approach and business model, while I also met with an architect who can design the house according to my vision.
 I also connected with Holistic Honu Wellness Center in the Berkeley area to seek collaboration, alongside Pranic Healing through Unity Church, Still and Moving Center in Honolulu, independent Lomilomi practitioners, Kirtan groups and others in 2011, after I had finished translating and editing my first coaching-book into English.